Find Grad Schools

 100% Women

 University of Houston - Victoria is the 7th most popular school in the nation for students seeking a master's degree in publishing.
 The average in-state tuition for full-time undergraduates is $5,111 per year, while in-state graduate students, on average, pay $6,618 per year.
 During the most recent year for which we have data, 4 people received their master's degree in publishing from UH Victoria.
-Around 75% of these students were from an underrepresented racial-ethnic group, and 100% were women.
-Those who complete their master's degree in publishing at University of Houston - Victoria make a median salary of 44,046.
+Of these students, 100% were women and 50% were members of underrepresented racial-ethnic groups.

 Below are some popular majors that are similar to publishing that offer master’s degrees.